collabnix/dockerlabs/advanced/live migration/README.md

-# Getting started with container live migration using docker containers.
+# Getting started with Container Live Migration using Docker container

 ## Pre-requisites
 - Understanding of virtualization concepts